Byont-Ventures/poc-zero-knowledge-password-manager/Proof_of_Concept.md

 # Introduction

+Firstly, the Proof of Concept is a realization of a certain method or idea in order to demonstrate its feasibility. ([source](https://en.wikipedia.org/wiki/Proof_of_concept))

-This document shows the details of Proof of Concept: the idea, how it works, and how it is implemented.
+This document shows the details of the Proof of Concept: the idea, how it works, and how it is implemented.
 Moreover, the previous Proof of Concept ideas are also mentioned here in case anyone finds them attractive and/or decides to develop them.

 It is also worth mentioning that this project is not stable and is not production ready (yet).
 Moreover, the ***arkworks*** repositories used for Zero-Knowledge Proof usage should not be used in production either.